 Why did I just bore you with that stupid story?
 To prove why you need to make this awesome Jalapeno Popper Dip!
 Don’t waste your time making individual poppers and having to worry about having gloves.

 Make this dip because it is amazing, easy, and no gloves required.
-Yes you handle jalapeños, but briefly and the majority of the work involved is with a sharp knife.
-Take that you burning evil, but amazing, jalapeño!
+Yes, you handle the jalapenos, but briefly and the majority of the work involved is with a sharp knife.
+Take that you burning evil, but amazing, jalapeno!

 I buy jalapenos in the summer when they are in season, and cheap, and freeze them.
-I find that this is a good way of using those frozen jalapeños.
+I find that this is a good way of using those frozen jalapenos.
 The fact that their skin gets a bit wrinkly during the big freeze doesn’t matter because they are just going to be chopped up.
-So in the summer when you have more peppers than you know what to do with, throw them in a baggy and freeze until that you need a great jalapeño popper dip in a hurry.
+So in the summer when you have more peppers than you know what to do with, throw them in a baggy and freeze until that you need a great jalapeno popper dip in a hurry.